Penguins vs. Flyers Player Props Betting Odds

-You can see player prop bet odds for Jake Guentzel, Travis Konecny and other players on the Pittsburgh Penguins and Philadelphia Flyers heading into their matchup at 7:00 PM ET on Saturday at PPG Paints Arena.
+Player prop betting options for Jake Guentzel, Travis Konecny and others are available in the Pittsburgh Penguins-Philadelphia Flyers matchup at Wells Fargo Center on Monday, starting at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!